 14: Who was the first African American player inducted into the Hall of Fame who had not played in the Negro Leagues?
 A: Bob Gibson Bob Gibson was inducted into the Hall of Fame in 1981.
 Unlike Willie Mays, Hank Aaron, Ernie Banks, and other Black Hall of Famers who made their MLB debuts in the 1940s or 1950s, the Cardinals’ pitching legend did not get his start in professional baseball with a Negro League club.

 15: What Hall of Famer was the first St. Louis Browns player to hit two home runs in a game?
 A: Branch Rickey Rickey (later inducted to the Hall of Fame as an executive) hit two home runs against the New York Highlanders on August 6, 1906.

-16: Which four Hall of Famers each played for only one manager who was also a Hall of Famer during their entire major league careers?
-A: Don Drysdale, Sandy Koufax, Harry Wright & Walter Alston
+16: Which five Hall of Famers each played for only one manager who was also a Hall of Famer during their entire major league careers?
+A: Don Drysdale, Sandy Koufax, Ross Youngs, Harry Wright & Walter Alston

 Drysdale’s and Koufax’s manager was Walter Alston.